brody192/railway-cron/README.md

     - Input the schedule configuration string into the `SCHEDULE_1` variable.

+        - More schedules can be added later by using the bookmarklet and by adding the resulting schedule configuration string to a `SCHEDULE_2` variable, and so on.

     - Input your Token into the `RAILWAY_ACCOUNT_TOKEN` variable.

     - click "Deploy"